• Home

 Unique to Cris Hisa BJJ Team is an instructor with Japanese and Brazilian heritage!
 The best of both worlds in one!

-Cris was born and raised in São Paulo, Brazil.
-His parents immigrated from Japan to Brazil to start a new life and family.
-The Jiu Jitsu language you will hear at academy's, seminars and competitions is very much informed by the Japanese language; where Jiu Jitsu all started!!! |
+The Jiu Jitsu language you will hear at academy's, seminars and competitions is very much informed by the Japanese language; where Jiu Jitsu all started!!!

 "Oss" [oh-ss] doesn’t have a single meaning in Japanese.
 You will hear competitors use it before they enter the mats, you will also hear it on the Japanese rugby field and many other sports.
 Oss is used as a greeting, sign of respect, compliment and/or encouragement.